1. Are They Fully Insured and Certified?

 When you start working with an arborist, you should ask them the following questions:

 Just because someone owns a tree service doesn’t mean they are using best practices.
-The industry is always evolving and a good tree service will be up to date with new methods.
+The industry is always evolving and a good tree service will be up to date with current methods.

-It is so important that the arborist you hire has experience to do the job you have hired them to do.
-Tree removals are relatively straightforward and, as long as you don’t damage property or injure someone, it’s hard to judge the skill level of the arborist after this type of job.
+It is important that the arborist you hire has experience doing the job you have hired them to do.
+Tree removals and tree pruning require different skills and techniques.
+When it comes to removals, it’s hard to judge the skill level of the arborist once the job is complete.
 The tree is gone, leaving no evidence behind.

-With pruning, however, the evidence remains present.
-Bad pruning is clear and noticeable by the trained eye.
-It takes a lot of training, plus years of experience, to be good at pruning trees properly.
+With pruning however, the evidence remains present for the life of the tree.
+Bad pruning is clear and noticeable to the trained eye and can cause significant issues for the tree down the road.
+It takes a lot of training and years of experience to be really good at pruning trees properly.

 3. What is Their Reputation in the Local Community?

 When hiring a contractor, you want someone with a good reputation and, with the Internet, it is easier than ever to find reviews.
-Try to also ask people that you trust about who they use in the community.
-Ask your friends, ask your neighbours.
+It is also important to ask people that you trust about who they use in the community.
+Ask your friends, ask your neighbours who their favourite tree service is!

 Find out if the tree care company is active with volunteering in their community.
 A good tree care business will be well known to their community, due to the nature of their work.
 Remember that you want to know what kind of service the arborist provided — do not just hire someone that your friend or family member knows.

 Make sure that they have experience with the type of work that you need for your property.
 Again, removals and pruning are two different skill sets.
-A tree service may be able to remove a tree quickly, but that does not mean they will be able to properly prune your mature tree.
+A tree service may be able to remove a tree quickly, but that does not mean they are the best choice to properly prune your mature tree.

 4. What Kind of Equipment Does the Business Use?

 The two most commonly used methods of working in trees are using an aerial lift or climbing the tree with ropes and harnesses.
-There are certain situations where one method is preferred over the other, but all tree work methods have pros and cons.
+There are certain situations where one method is preferred over the other.
+Like all things, the different tree work methods each have their pros and cons.

 Aerial Lifts

-Aerial lifts have the ability to work in the tree, without relying on the tree for safety.
+Aerial lifts have the ability to work in the tree without relying on the tree for safety.
 This can be beneficial when the tree is structurally unsound or would otherwise pose a hazard to a climber.
-Aerial lifts are great for removing trees near roads and with easy access.
-If a bucket truck doesn’t fit into your backyard, a spider lifts can be used as a smaller alternative.
+Aerial lifts are great for tree removals that are near roads with easy access.
+For more difficult to access trees a spider lifts can be used.

 One issue with aerial lifts is that they can sometimes be difficult to maneuver in a thick tree crown.
 Some pruning techniques can be harder to do properly with the bulky lift equipment.